 OPTION #2: Incentivizing Employee Vaccinations

 There are valid business and legal justifications for choosing to incentivize employees to be vaccinated as an alternative to implementing a mandatory vaccination policy.
+This option will be appropriate if it meets your business needs and fits within the overall strategy you are following with respect to your employees.
 For example, an employer may prefer to avoid the administrative burden of implementing a mandatory vaccine policy or having to determine whether or not it can terminate or discipline employees who fail to comply with its mandatory vaccination policy.

 Many businesses have opted to encourage their employees to become vaccinated by offering employees additional paid time off (PTO), bonus payments, gift cards, or other incentives.
 Employers may also provide employees and their family members with educational information about COVID-19 vaccines in order to raise awareness about the benefits of vaccination and address common questions and concerns.
 However, an employer will need to consider the ADA and Health Insurance Portability and Accountability Act (HIPPA) rules applicable to wellness programs and tax considerations under the Internal Revenue Code if it chooses to offer cash payments or gift cards in exchange for employee vaccinations.